flybywiresim/aircraft/README.md

 You can read more about the differences between the versions we offer [on our documentation portal](https://docs.flybywiresim.com/fbw-a32nx/fbw-versions/).

+### Is there a list of features or a changelog available?

+We do not keep a list of features implemented, but a lengthy [changelog](https://github.com/flybywiresim/a32nx/blob/master/.github/CHANGELOG.md) of what has been implemented, and their associated [pull requests](https://github.com/flybywiresim/a32nx/pulls) can be [found here](https://github.com/flybywiresim/a32nx/blob/master/.github/CHANGELOG.md).

 ## License

 Original source code assets present in this repository are licensed under the GNU GPLv3.